 Dylan Hausthor

-Dylan Hausthor is an artist based on an island off the coast of Maine.
-They received their BFA from Maine College of Art and MFA from Yale School of Art.
+Dylan Hausthor (born 1993) is an artist based on an island off the coast of Maine.
+They received their BFA from the Maine College of Art and MFA from the Yale School of Art.
 They work teaching ghost hunting, ritual, photography, and mushroom foraging.
-To help write this biography, Dylan contacted a forensic medium, who suggested that they “seemed like someone passionate in the things they believed in, hides secret messages in the things they have to say, and should avoid driving Volvos”.
+To help write this biography, Dylan contacted a forensic medium, who suggested that they “seemed like someone passionate in the things they believed in, they hide secret messages in the things they have to say, and they should avoid driving Volvos.”
 They are a 2024 Guggenheim Fellow.

 Artist Statement